Autodesk/maya-usd/doc/EditRouting.md

 Currently, edit routing is divided in two categories: commands and attributes.

-For commands, the edit routing is called it receives an operation name that corresponds to the specific command to be routed.
+For commands, when the edit routing is called it receives an operation name that corresponds to the specific command to be routed.
 Only a subset of commands can be routed, but this subset is expected to grow.
 The operations that can be routed are named: